You are here

 - This control is learned during early infancy, so early in infancy that awareness of the button is not conscious at later developmental stages.
 One aspect of meditative practice is recognizing that we do have conscious control of that button.

-- Play, fun and pleasure all contribute to the formation of the cocktail.
+- Play, fun and pleasure all contribute to the formation and persistence of the cocktail.

 Scientists used to think that the structure of the human brain didn't change much after infancy.